Other Projects

 A selection of various projects from my research internships or from my old CRAB lab projects.

-Video shows me testing the bump'em platform that me and Amro implemented in the PoWeR lab, with increasing force perturbation amplitudes.
+Video shows me testing the bump'em platform that me and Amro implemented in the PoWeR lab, with increasing perturbation amplitudes.

-Tethys is a spin-off project at ETH Zurich’s Autonomous Systems Lab, led by Prof. Roland Siegwart, dedicated to developing autonomous underwater vehicles (AUVs) for exploration, environmental monitoring, and search-and-rescue missions.
-During my Summer 2023 internship, I contributed to multiple aspects of the project, while simultaneously taking two Georgia Tech courses and attending an ETH course in ROS for master’s students.
+Tethys is a project at ETH Zurich’s Autonomous Systems Lab dedicated to developing autonomous underwater vehicles (AUVs) for exploration, environmental monitoring, and search-and-rescue missions.
+During my Summer 2023 research internship, I contributed to multiple aspects of the underwater robot Proteus.
+Specifically, my responsibilities included: autonomously testing the robot in the wild, designing a self-retracting locking leg mechanism to simplify land-to-water deployment, and designing a soft-robotic tail (high-level) (Tethys was in that period collaborating with Prof.Katzschmann).

 example image